cg2021c/threejs-presentation-anak-ambis/6.2.LatheGeometry/README.md

 # LatheGeometry

-THREE.LatheGeometry allows you to create shapes from a smooth curve.
+THREE.LatheGeometry allows we to create shapes from a smooth curve.
 This curve is defined by a number of points (also called knots) and is most often called a spline.
 This spline is rotated around the central z axis of the object and results in vase-like and bell-like shapes.
 Once again, the easiest way to understand what THREE.LatheGeometry looks like is by looking at an example.
 This geometry is shown in 02-advanced-3d-geometrieslathe.html.
 The following screenshot taken from the example shows this geometry:

 <a href="../learning-threejs-master/chapter-06/02-advanced-3d-geometries-lathe.html">
   <img src="../img/5.2.png">